msbatal/PHP-MVC-Framework/README.md

 ### Installation

 1. Download all files and directories (except Examples directory).
+2. Change `htaccess.txt` file's name to the `.htaccess`
-2. Open `System/Config.php` and edit your database, cache, and system settings.
+3. Open `System/Config.php` and edit your database, cache, and system settings.
-3. Create your controllers, views and models.
+4. Create your controllers, views and models.

 See below for more details.